How to use Multi Site with rewrite rules

 Multi Site allows you to combine multiple websites under a single domain using rewrite rules.
 Manage rewrites directly in Framer instead of setting up a custom reverse proxy like using Cloudflare or Vercel.

-What are rewrites?
+What are Multi Site rewrites?

 For example:

-• Your main site is at designer.com
+• Your main site is at example.com

 All of this happens seamlessly, and visitors see a single, unified domain.